 Texts in Conversation

-In Acts 26, Paul’s calling is described with language that echoes the opening of Jeremiah, where the prophet is assured of protection when sent to the nations.
-By reusing these words, Acts places Paul’s mission in continuity with the Hebrew Bible, presenting his role within the established pattern of prophetic commissioning.
+In Acts 26, Paul’s calling echoes the opening of Jeremiah, where the prophet is assured of protection when sent to the nations.
+Acts places Paul’s mission in continuity with the Hebrew Bible, presenting his role within established prophetic patterns.

 Share: